Yangarang/Low-Poly-Toon-Procedural-Terrain/README.md

 <b>data files:</b> skybox/back.ppm and png, skybox/bottom.ppm and png, skybox/front.ppm and png, skybox/left.ppm and png, skybox/right.ppm and png, skybox/top.ppm and png, billboard.ppm, tree.off, water.ppm

 ### Compilation instructions
+<i> Will not work due to this being the public version and does not contain the libraries provided by the class</i>
 ```bash
 git clone --recursive https://github.com/nyu-cs-gy-6533-fall-2022/assignment-5-final-project-individual-jyang.git
 cd assignment-5-final-project-individual-jyang